mrv5122/TriviaGame/README.md

 --------

-> this project was useful for practicing the implementation of jQuery and javascript to a websites.
+> this project was useful for practicing the implementation of jQuery and javascript onto websites.
 > it was also useful for learning how to properly implement if/else statements to avoid redundancies in code.

 --------